A Powerful, Impactful Read

 Since I mentioned instructions, I’m sure you’re curious.
 To get all the juicy details you really need to read the book.
 Believe me, it’s an easy, entertaining read because he has an excellent sense of humor.
 But here are the basics for manifesting or in magical terminology, enchantment.

 1. Motivation – You need a serious investment in the outcome.
-In intense emotional need.
-Know the difference between wan and need, that latter of which usually has more influence as it affects your well-being.
+An intense emotional need.
+Know the difference between want and need, the latter of which usually has more influence as it affects your well-being.

 2. Connection – Identify strongly with the goal.
 It can’t be too abstract or hard to imagine.